The Secrets of Jason Momoa and Lisa Bonet's Epic Love Story

 "What's cool about Jason is that he's an alpha male who stands for love and family," Bonet told Porter.
 "And to circle back to my own wounds, having an absent father, then to be fully met by a man of that stature, is really incredible.
 Jason embodies a rare form of masculinity in this day and age—he's a leader; he's generous.
 Just in terms of charisma, physique, the right use of power, responsibility, work ethic, you can go down the line."

-That work ethic helped lead him from Baywatch and Star Trek: Atlantis to starring in a reboot of Conan the Barbarian and becoming one of the most iconic Game of Throne characters despite only surviving for a season.
+That work ethic helped lead him from Baywatch and Stargate: Atlantis to starring in a reboot of Conan the Barbarian and becoming one of the most iconic Game of Thrones characters despite only surviving for a season.

 Chatting with Conan O'Brienabout playing the hyper-aggressive Khal Drogo on GoT, Momoa quipped, "I tried it on my wife, it didn't work that way."
 He did get to call the shots, however, on the set of his 2014 passion project Road to Paloma, a revenge drama he wrote, directed and starred in, and in which he shared a romantic scene with Bonet, who was appearing in her first movie in almost a decade.